AndyAbok/GramSchmidtOthonormalization/README.md

 # Othonormalization
-This is an implementation of orthonormalization while learning pkg development in julia
+This is an implementation of the Gram-Schmidt Othonormalization while learning pkg development in julia